 - What characteristics of online psychiatrists should you consider?

-This guide, like all health-related content on this website, is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+Like all health-related content on this website, this guide is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
 Additionally, we extensively analyze each health-related service we review.
-We evaluate the entire customer experience from signing up use of the product or service, and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.
+We evaluate the entire customer experience from signing up to using the product or service and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.

 Modes of communication

-While contact with a psychiatrist through conventional routes is usually through a routine in-office appointment, online psychiatry offers a range of ways to contact your therapist.
-All platforms offer video calls as standard for a remote consultation, but some also have the option of voice calls, live chats or a messaging system.
-Choosing the modality that works best for you is likely to lead to faster progress.
+Online psychiatry provides a range of ways to contact your psychiatrist.
+Video calls are standard for remote consultation, but some platforms also have the option of voice calls, live chats, or a messaging system.
+Choosing the modality that works best for you will likely lead to higher satisfaction with your service.

-An advantage of online psychiatry is that you don’t have to travel to your therapist’s office.
+An advantage of online psychiatry is that you don’t have to travel to your psychiatrist’s office.
 This means it is easier to access different doctors and find one with whom you’re comfortable.

-Psychiatrists need to be based and licensed in your state in order for them to provide diagnoses or prescriptions.
-On some platforms it is possible to view a directory of the doctors available in your state; choosing a provider that has a good number of doctors increases your chances of finding a therapist who works well with you.
+Psychiatrists need to be licensed in your state to provide diagnoses or prescriptions.
+On some platforms, it’s possible to view a directory of the doctors available in your state; choosing a platform that employs many psychiatrists increases your chances of finding someone who works well with you.

-Online psychiatry is usually cheaper than in-person therapy, but the pricing and structure vary across platforms.
-Some platforms work on a subscription basis, where a monthly payment covers a certain amount of contact with the therapist, while others are based on a per-visit price.
+Seeing a psychiatrist online is usually cheaper than in-person psychiatry, but the pricing and structure vary across platforms.
+Some platforms work on a subscription basis, where a monthly payment covers a certain amount of therapy throughout that time, while others are based on a per-visit price.

-Some online therapy providers can accept insurance and health plans to cover or contribute towards the costs of their services.
-If you have insurance, it’s a good idea to check if your particular program is listed with each platform so you know what is covered before you sign up.
+Some online psychiatry providers can accept insurance and health plans to cover or contribute to their services’ costs.
+If you have insurance, it’s a good idea to check if your particular program is listed with each platform, so you know what is covered before you sign up.

-The sign-up process for each provider is different, but often starts with inputting your data into a form or questionnaire.
-The amount of information you have to provide varies: for services that include diagnosis and prescription, you will need to provide your full name and address details but for some other therapies it may be possible to just use a nickname and not provide any identifying information at all.
+The sign-up process for each provider is different but often starts with inputting your data into a form or questionnaire.
+The amount of information you have to provide varies: for services that include diagnosis and prescription, you will need to provide your full name and address.
+It may be possible for some other therapy programs to use a nickname and not provide any identifying information at all.

-The platform will undertake a process through which you are matched to a therapist who is licensed to work with you and can help you meet your objectives.
+The platform matches you to a licensed professional to help meet your objectives.

 Privacy and confidentiality